Fractional Skyrme lines in ferroelectric barium titanate

 The skyrme lines that we found can be created and manipulated using external electric fields.
 First, one can create a whole skyrme line from a configuration with zero topological charge.
-The process requires a complicated stencil; we use a four-part stencil as seen in Figure \ref{fig:Eext}.
+The process requires a complicated stencil; we use a four-part stencil.
+Each part of the electric field stencil had a strength $|E| = $0.3 MeV/m$^2$.
+Each square was $3\times 6$nm large and point in the direction indicated by the colour in Fig. \ref{fig:Eext}.
+The colour scheme is visually represented in Fig. \ref{fig:unwrap}.
+The electric field was applied until the system reached equilibrium (less than $1 s$, in units of $\tau$.
+See eq \eqref{eq:gradflow}), then turned off.
 This creates enough energy to overcome the $\bP = \bzero$ energy barrier and a skyrme line with topological charge $N=1$ is created.
-In this case, each part of the electric field stencil had a strength 0.3 MeV/m$^2$ and was applied until the system reached equilibrium, then turned off.

 Since each part of the previous stencil points in a different direction, engineering such an external field is a challenge.
-A simpler process, with a simpler stencil, can be seen at the bottom of Figure \ref{fig:Eext}.
+A simpler process, with a simpler stencil, can be seen at the bottom of Fig. \ref{fig:Eext}.
 Here, we switch from a $N=+1/2$ line to a $N=-1/2$ line using a one-piece stencil.
-A $6 $nm$\times 6$nm electric field of strength 0.3 MeV/m$^2$ was applied until equilibrium was achieved, then turned off.
+A $6 $nm$\times 6$nm electric field of strength 0.3 MeV/m$^2$ was applied until equilibrium was achieved (less than $1 s$, in units of $\tau$), then turned off.
 In the process, three positive-chirality contour intersections are turned into three negative-chirality ones.

 We have considered a new type of topological defect in ferroelectric barium titanate, which we call a skyrme line.
 Their stability depends on a topological charge which is protected by the high energy cost of the point $\boldsymbol{P} = \boldsymbol{0}$.
 We found stable skyrme lines and studied their stability, creation, and switching.
 A unique feature of ferroelectric skyrme lines is that they can exist with fractional topological charge and these structures should appear naturally in an annealed sample.
 We found all examples of possible fractional skyrme lines $N=n/6$ in the rhombohedral phase.